 And the park is full of wildlife.
 Bears, white-tailed deer, hogs, turkeys, skunks and raccoons are some of the animals that are spotted all the time.

-The city of Gatlinburg is located just at the entrance of the Smokies and it’s a very convenient place to stay in for your visit.
+The city of Gatlinburg is located just at the entrance of the Smokies and it’s a very convenient place for where to stay when visiting Great Smoky Mountains.

 In Gatlinburg you have good access to the amazing nature in the Smokies, great dining options and a great variety of activities for the days you prefer not to spend in the wild.
 Here you can fully unwind for a few days before you continue the road trip across America.

-Make sure that you don’t miss to enter the Blue Ridge Parkway north of Cherokee when you drive from the Great Smoky Mountains to the next stop on the cross country road trip itinerary.
+Route suggestion: Make sure that you don’t miss to enter the Blue Ridge Parkway north of Cherokee when you drive from the Smokies to the next stop on the perfect cross country road trip itinerary from Los Angeles to New York.
 It’s one of the most scenic roads in America and certainly one you don’t want to miss.

-B. Visit the largest privately owned home in Asheville, North Carolina
+B. Asheville, North Carolina – Visit the largest privately owned home in America

 Asheville in North Carolina is located along the scenic Blue Ridge Parkway, America’s favorite drive.
 The Blue Ridge Parkway is an experience unlike any other drive on the road trip from LA to NY.
 Enjoy a slow-paced and relaxing tour revealing the Appalachian landscape.
 Explore long-range vistas with rugged mountains and idyllic landscapes.

 But Asheville is not only about the Blue Ridge Parkway that the town sits along.
 There are many reasons to visit Asheville.
 It’s a very picturesque town with good places to eat, drink and sleep.